chrisheuberger/portfolio-site/work.md

   <div class="page-title-group">
     <h1 class="page-title">Work</h1>
-    <p class="page-title-note">This is some of my web development work.
-All projects were a team effort unless otherwise noted.</p>
+    <p class="page-title-note">Here is some of my web development work.
+All projects were a team effort.</p>
   </div>

   <section class="list-wrapper">